michael2012z/BitBible/markdown/KJV/files/Ps.md

 41. ו VAU.
 Let thy mercies come also unto me, O Lord, even thy salvation, according to thy word.

-42. So shall I have wherewith to answer him that reproacheth me: for I trust in thy word.So…: or, So shall I answer him that reproveth me in a thing
+42. So shall I have wherewith to answer him that reproacheth me: for I trust in thy word.

 43. And take not the word of truth utterly out of my mouth; for I have hoped in thy judgments.

 44. So shall I keep thy law continually for ever and ever.

-45. And I will walk at liberty: for I seek thy precepts.at liberty: Heb. at large
+45. And I will walk at liberty: for I seek thy precepts.

 46. I will speak of thy testimonies also before kings, and will not be ashamed.